BOV-010: Liquidity ManagementDate: 11/13/2015 Status: Final

 • material changes in committed or uncommitted liquidity sources

 • credit ratings pressure resulting from liquidity ratios

 • stress on distributions or available distributions from UVIMCO

-• stress on capital and bank markets affecting the ability to draw on operating lines or issue CP
+• stress on capital and bank markets affecting the ability to draw on operating lines or issue commercial paper

 • material changes in the liquidity profile of UVIMCO’s short-term or long-term pools